obsidianmd/obsidian-help/en/Obsidian Sync/Select files and settings to sync.md

 ### Sync settings are not synced

-Sync settings themselves are not synced so that each each device can be separately configured according to your needs.
+Sync settings themselves are not synced so that each device can be separately configured according to your needs.

 ## Updating your synced vault settings